 By employing the partnership of remote patient monitoring and clinical call center support, diabetes patients can use telehealth services to gain round-the-clock access to medical and clinical professionals through virtual consultations and at-home treatment support.
 These ehealth systems are specifically designed to not only improve quality of care for at-home patients, but also eliminate the need for hospitalizations and doctor visits.

 Remote patient monitoring allows healthcare providers to connect with their patients more frequently than ever before.
 No longer bound by regular business hours, long commutes, and irregular visits, doctors can now connect with their patients through tablets, computers, and smart phones to discuss pertinent information and evaluate health data.
 Using portable devices, patients can share their health data with doctors, nurses, and clinicians, while their health providers share disease education and other information vital to their treatment.

 About Karen Thomas

-Karen Thomas is the president of Advanced TeleHealth Solutions, one of the leading telehealth monitoring companies in the U.S. Karen is a nationally renowned speaker, a lecturer for Missouri State University’s graduate-level Health Care Administration program, and a contributing author to “Home Telehealth: Connecting Care Within the Community,” published by Royal Society of Medicine Press Ltd. Karen has appeared on numerous webinars and has spoken at dozens of conferences on the benefits of remote patient monitoring, generating enhanced clinical outcomes, patient engagement, and coordination of care.
-She is a member of the Missouri Governors Innovation Task Force, board member of the National Association for Home Care and Private Duty Home Care Association, member of the American Telemedicine Association, and an ex-officio member of the advisory board of HealthCare Technology Association of America.
+Karen Thomas is a certified management accountant and the president of Advanced TeleHealth Solutions, one of the leading telehealth monitoring companies in the U.S. Karen is a nationally renowned speaker, a lecturer for Missouri State University’s graduate-level Health Care Administration program, and a contributing author to, “Home Telehealth: Connecting Care Within the Community,” published by Royal Society of Medicine Press Ltd. Karen has appeared on numerous webinars and has spoken at dozens of conferences on the benefits of remote patient monitoring, generating enhanced clinical outcomes, patient engagement, and coordination of care.
+She is a member of the Missouri Governors Innovation Task Force, a past board member of the National Association for Home Care and Private Duty Home Care Association, a member of the American Telemedicine Association and the American Society on Aging, and a past ex-officio member of the advisory board of HealthCare Technology Association of America.